Causal Transfer in Medical Image Analysis: Applications

 \subsection{Anomaly Detection}

-CTL has the potential to improve anomaly detection in medical image analysis by explicitly modelling causal relationships between image features and clinical outcomes.
+In anomaly detection, CTL primarily addresses covariate shift and conditional shift, since normal and abnormal image patterns may vary across scanners, populations, and acquisition environments.
+In rare but clinically important cases, concept shift may also arise when the definition of abnormality changes across datasets or clinical settings, requiring causal models that distinguish true pathological mechanisms from dataset-specific deviations.
+Thus, CTL has the potential to improve anomaly detection in medical image analysis by explicitly modelling causal relationships between image features and clinical outcomes.
 Instead of relying solely on statistical deviations, CTL approaches can learn the causal structure underlying normal and abnormal patterns.
 CTL models such as CausalGAN \cite{kocaoglu2017causalgan} and causally disentangled VAEs \cite{an2023causally} incorporate causal inference to generate and reason about images based on causal graphs.
-These models enable for a more accurate identification of rare conditions, such as atypical lesions or rare cancers.
-Furthermore, structural causal modelling frameworks that integrate deep generative models with causal inference provide mechanisms to address counterfactual queries and to refine latent representations based on causal relationships, as discussed by \cite{poinsot2024learning}.
+These models enable a more accurate identification of rare conditions, such as atypical lesions or rare cancers.
+Furthermore, structural causal modelling frameworks that integrate deep generative models with causal inference provide mechanisms to address counterfactual queries and refine latent representations based on causal relationships, as discussed in \cite{poinsot2024learning}.
 By explicitly modelling causal dependencies, CTL can improve the sensitivity and specificity of anomaly detection, particularly for under-represented medical conditions.